 Hondoo Rivers & Trails runs horseback tours into the national park.
 Unless you ride with a park-licensed outfitter, you have to bring your own horse, as no rentals are available.

 South Draw.
-This 12- to 15-mile route gives you access to Tantalus Flats and Boulder Mountain or a return via Pleasant Creek.
-Difficult.
-At the end of Scenic Dr., 9 mi south of the visitor center, Capitol Reef National Park, UT, 84775.
+This 15.7-mile route gives you access to Tantalus Flats and Boulder Mountain or a return via Pleasant Creek.
+At end of Scenic Dr., 9 miles south of visitor center, Capitol Reef National Park, UT, 84775.